iLCSoft/ILDConfig/StandardConfig/production/Documentation/ProductionSettings.md

 ## 2. Reconstruction parameters

 To reconstruct events we assume we have 1 source of physics event (e+e- collision) and a set of background (all backgrounds being WW, WB, BW, BB and pair).
 The number of background events to be overlaid on the physics event is the only reconstruction parameter in this case.
-All these values can be found in the *Overlay* directory and depend on the CMS energy.
+All these values can be found in the *Config* directory and depend on the CMS energy.

 Examples on how to run the reconstruction with the background overlay can be found in the document [HowToRunBgOverlay.md](HowToRunBgOverlay.md) in the same directory.